rasika-lokhande/facial-emotion-recognizer/README.md

 # Real time facial emotion detector from a live video stream

-In this project, I have developed a webapp, which can be deployed on your local server, which classifies facial expressions into seven categories of emotions - angry, disgusted, fearful, happy, neutral, sad and surprised.
+In this project, I have developed a webapp, which can be deployed on your local server, which classifies facial expressions from a live video stream into seven categories of emotions - angry, disgusted, fearful, happy, neutral, sad and surprised.

 The CNN model is trained on the **FER-2013 dataset**, which consists of 35887 grayscale images, each with resolution of 48 x 48 pixels.

+*Step by step instructions implementation from data setup to deployment coming soon*